iltommi/qdb-documentation/source/api/c.rst

     :return: An error code of type :c:type:`qdb_error_t`

+.. c:function:: size_t qdb_multi_connect(qdb_handle_t handle,  const char ** hosts, const unsigned short * ports, qdb_error_t * errors, size_t count)

+    Binds the client instance to a quasardb :term:`server` and connects to multiple nodes within the same cluster.

+    If the same host/port combination is present within the lists, the function will fail and return qdb_e_invalid_input.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :param hosts: An array of null terminated strings designating the hosts to connect to.
+    :param ports: An array of unsigned integers designating the corresponding ports for each host to connect to.
+    :param errors: An array of error codes that will receive the result for each connection.
+    :param count: The size of the input arrays.
+All arrays must have identical sizes.

+    :return: The number of successful connections.

 .. c:function:: qdb_error_t qdb_close(qdb_handle_t handle)

     Terminates all connections and releases all client-side allocated resources.